Toronto Bruce Trail Club

 11. Side Trail Badge

 The Side Trail Badge is awarded to those hikers who complete 45 kms of the blue-blazed side trails in the Toronto section of the Bruce Trail, either by participating in Toronto or other Bruce Trail Club organized hikes or by arranging one’s own hikes.
 If you hike a side trail in both directions you can count those kms hiked twice.
 If you hike part of a side trail, you can include those kms hiked in your total.
 You can only count one in and out hike of a side trail towards your 45 km total.
 Submit your hike log which includes the days you hiked, the name of the side trail hiked and kms hiked.
 Make sure the total kms hiked exceeds 45.
-Badge cost is $5 per badge ($15 non-members), pay by cheque or e-transfer.
-Send payment with email address and/or phone number, Bruce Trail Club Membership Number if you have one, and a stamped self-addressed envelope.
+Badge cost is $10 per badge ($15 non-members), pay by e-transfer (add $2 for postage).
+Send payment with email address and/or phone number, Bruce Trail Club Membership Number if you have one, and your address.

 Request a badge